Bettymusari/Linux_shell_scripting/README.md

 The changes to README.md were staged and first commit made [git add](./img/git%20add.png)

 The last changes were also staged, and final cmmits.
-These changes were then pushed to my Github repository
+These changes were then pushed to my Github repository [git push](./img/git%20push.pngg)